-When you start getting involved in the buying and selling of real estate notes, it can seem like there is a secret language, known only to buyers and lenders.
+When you start getting involved in buying and selling real estate notes, it can seem like there is a secret language, known only to buyers and lenders.
 “Mortgage” is simple enough, but once phrases like “deeds of trust” and “promissory note” start getting thrown around, the whole thing can start to seem like a confusing mess.

 This is intensified when you realize that mortgage, deeds of trust, and promissory note all seem to mean the exact same thing.
 So why have three separate words in the first place?

 These words are similar in meaning.
 But like with everything involved in note buying and selling, there is nuance here.

 Keep reading and we’ll take you through the ins and outs of mortgages, deeds of trust, and promissory notes.

 Catch the root word there.
 It’s from the Latin promissorious, and it means, surprise, “to promise”.

 If you were asked to name the piece of paper you signed when you bought your home, you would probably be tempted to call it your “mortgage”.
 And while the phrase mortgage might be colloquially correct here, the technical term and the one you want to be familiar with is “promissory note”.

 This is the piece of paper that contains the promise to pay back a debt.
 It will contain the debt terms, amount owed, interest rate, and the maturation date of the loan.

 The important thing to remember here is that regardless of whether you have a mortgage or a deed of trust, you will certainly have a promissory note.
 It is used in conjunction with these other documents, not instead of.

 This is the document you will issue if you seller finance a house, and it is the document note buyers is interested in if you decided to sell your note.